The Xtinguish Torch Fest

 Main Street Bridge by Franklin Mills Riveredge Park

 Presented by The Portage Foundation, the first Festival in the series is held in beautiful Downtown Kent!
-Beginning at 4:00pm the festival will include art installations, food trucks, and live music with musical acts such as Alex Bevan, the Chardon Polka Band, and more!
+Beginning at 4:00 pm the festival will include art installations, food trucks, and live music with musical acts such as Hal Walker, Alex Bevan, the Chardon Polka Band, and more!

-A ‘Passing of the Torch’ ceremony will begin at 6:00pm in Riveredge Park and include community members, local officials, environmental groups, kayakers, and others.
+A ‘Passing of the Torch’ ceremony will begin at 6:00 pm in Heritage Park and include community members, local officials, environmental groups, kayakers, and others.
 This ceremony will culminate with the unveiling and dedication of a commemorative relief as well as highlight the Cuyahoga River as a national Water Trail!
-Partners for this event include the Kent Parks & Recreation Department, Kent State University WICK Poetry Center, Hometown Bank, Main Street Kent, Kent Environmental Council, Portage County Soil & Water Conservation District, and others.

 The second stop on the Xtinguish Torch Fest